onera/std_e/doc/user_manual/folders.rst

 multi_index/
 ============
 See :ref:`multi_array_highlights` and :ref:`multi_dimensional_arrays`.
-Multi-index are interger arrays used to represent indices in a multi-dimensional array.
+Multi-index are integer arrays used to represent indices in a multi-dimensional array.

 =========================== ================================================================================================================
 **multi_index.hpp**         Multi-index type :cpp:`multi_index<I,N>`.
 If :cpp:`N==-1` (default) the index rank is dynamic.